 A key aspect that helped throughout the campaign was the availability of the game for free as a PDF.
 Even if a person didn’t back the project, they could play the game with their friends and help it via word of mouth.
 It also meant that Max and Co. could request bloggers in the gaming niche to review Cards Against Humanity and lend it credibility.

 In a couple of years, the game scaled to a multi-million dollars and as of 2013, had generated $12 M in revenue.
-Even as the company has grown and matured, their tone of voice and personality has remained constant.
-You won’t find any educational blog posts nor regular social media “engagement-driven” updates from the brand.
+Even as the company has grown and matured, their tone and personality has remained constant.
+You’ll neither find educational blog posts nor regular social media “engagement-driven” updates from the brand.

 The gaming company swears, insults their audience, and pulls off a sarcastic tone effortlessly.
 For instance, they have titled the frequently asked questions on their homepage as “Your dumb questions.”